 Students are expected to respond to disciplinary procedures through advice from staff members who will follow the procedures outlined in the Behaviour Management Diagram.
 Classroom teachers will take responsibility for their own disciplinary procedures, supported in the first instance by their Director of Subject, and then by the Head of Year.
 Examples of sanctions are outlined on the Behaviour Management Diagram.
 Should the student choose to act upon the advice of the classroom teacher and respond to any sanctions given, the incident will be recorded by the classroom teacher with no further action taken.
 Should the student fail to respond to the request of the classroom teacher and the sanction imposed, the Director of Subject will speak with the student involved and issue an appropriate sanction.
-Similarly, should the student fail to respond to this, the Director of Learning will take responsibility for disciplinary procedures.
-At this point the incident will be recorded on the Integris Behaviour Management system.
+Similarly, should the student fail to respond to this, the Head of Year will take responsibility for disciplinary procedures.
 In instances where Health and Safety is deemed to be at risk, or the student is alleged to be responsible for serious misconduct (whether inside or outside of the Academy), where the Academy may be brought into disrepute, staff will request the assistance of a senior leader.
 Such instances may, at the discretion of the senior leader and ultimately the Principal, lead to one of the following sanctions: internal exclusion; fixed-term exclusion; permanent exclusion; night school; interview with Community Police.